skypjack/entt/docs/md/entity.md

 auto group = registry.group<>(entt::get<position, velocity>, entt::exclude<renderable>);
 ```

-The group doesn't receive the ownership of any type of component in this case.
+The group doesn't receive the ownership of any type of component in this
-This has a positive implication, that is, the fact that non-owning groups can be
+case.
+This type of groups is therefore the least performing in general, but also
+the only one that can be used in any situation to improve a performance where
+necessary.

-sorted by means of the `sort` member function, if required.
+Non-owning groups can be sorted by means of the `sort` member function, if
+required.

 # Types: const, non-const and all in between